manwar/theweeklychallenge/content/blog/advent-calendar-2024-12-07.md

 <br>

 If there are any all-zero rows, they weren't trailing.
-Bail out by rule 2.
+Bail out by `rule 2`.

 <br>